latest header logo

 4.1 Input Validation and Sanitization

-Validate and sanitize all user inputs to prevent injection attacks, such as SQL injection and XSS.
-Use frameworks like OWASP ESAPI for effective input validation.
+Validate and sanitize user input to prevent attacks like SQL injection and XSS.
+Tools such as OWASP ESAPI can help.

 4.2 Session Management Best Practices

-Implement secure session tokens with limited lifetimes and enforce re-authentication for critical actions.
+Use secure session tokens, set session timeouts, and require re-authentication for critical account actions.

 4.3 Code Obfuscation and Minification

-Use tools like Android R8 for code obfuscation and minification to protect against reverse engineering.
+Tools like Android R8 help obfuscate and shrink code to prevent reverse engineering.

 4.4 Regular Security Audits and Code Reviews